AndyFever/AndyFever.github.io/_posts/articles/2017-08-16-Adding-comments-using-disquss.md

 share: true
 ---

-Disqus is a pretty cool plugin that allows you to enter comments onto blogs using you own avatar.
+Disqus is a pretty cool plugin that allows you to enter comments onto blogs using your own avatar.
 It also saves a shed load of coding through the back end as it used a simple API.

 Just go to the [Disqus](https://disqus.com/home/) homepage and setup your account.